Get airline compensation for lost or delayed luggage

 If you had connecting flights with different airlines, you can claim compensation from any of them - but most airlines expect you to claim with the last airline you boarded.

 The airline can’t say it’s not their responsibility or refuse to handle your claim because other airlines were involved.
 If they do, contact the Civil Aviation Authority (CAA) for advice about what to do.

 If you’re not happy with the airline’s response

 If you’re not getting anywhere with the airline you can take your claim further.

 First try complaining to the CAA - use the form on the CAA website to ask them to take up your complaint with the airline.

-PACT (the CAA's Passenger Advice and Complaints Team) will only consider your luggage complaint if the airline or airport involved is not a member of an approved alternative dispute resolution (ADR) body.
+The CAA will only consider your luggage complaint if the airline or airport involved is not a member of an approved alternative dispute resolution (ADR) scheme.

 As a last resort, you can take your case to the small claims court within 2 years of the flight - this can be expensive and time-consuming.
 You should only do this if you think your claim is worth the stress and time of going to court.
 Read our advice on preparing for the small claims court if you need more help.

 Find out how to make a claim on your insurance policy or contact the Citizens Advice consumer helpline on 0808 223 1133 if you need more help - a trained adviser can give you advice over the phone.
 You can also use an online form.

 An adviser at your nearest Citizens Advice will also be able to help you argue your case or argue for you.